Primavera Sound: International editions

 The first Los Angeles edition, co-produced by Live Nation, occurred from September 16–18, 2022 and was headlined by Lorde, Arctic Monkeys and Nine Inch Nails.
 The editions in São Paulo, Buenos Aires and Santiago all took place from October to November 2022, and were all headlined by Arctic Monkeys, Björk, Lorde and Travis Scott.
 It was notably Scott's first festival booking since the Astroworld Festival crowd crush.
 Other international performers at these editions included Arca, Beach House, Cat Power, Caroline Polachek, Charli XCX, Father John Misty, Japanese Breakfast, José González, Interpol, Mitski, and Phoebe Bridgers.

 The expansion into Latin America continued in 2023, with a one-day event in Asunción, Paraguay as Primavera Day Asuncion.
 However, the Los Angeles edition did not continue because of an oversaturated American market and inconvenient scheduling.
 A first edition was supposed to be held in Bogotá, Colombia, but on 17 October 2023, the festival was cancelled and rebranded as "Road to Primavera" featuring just five of the original 29 listed artists because of low ticket sales and instability in Colombia.
 There was also a "Road to Primavera" in Lima, Peru.
 The Cure were announced as headliners for all South American editions; other headliners included Grimes, Beck, Pet Shop Boys, Blur, The Killers and The Hives.
 Following The Cure's first-ever performance in Uruguay on 27 November 2023, a one-day event was announced for Montevideo on 21 November 2024 as Primavera Day Montevideo.

 On 30 August 2024, Primavera Sound announced that all Latin American editions that year were cancelled.
 They did not return in 2025.
 In October 2025, Primavera Sound announced the return of editions in Buenos Aires and São Paulo for 2026, the first in three years.
+Both editions were headlined by Gorillaz and The Strokes.